FIRST UNITED METHODIST CHURCH

 1. Thumb: The thumb is the one closest to us so it represents those nearest to us: Pray for those nearest to you: parents, spouse, children, friends, etc. Pray for God to meet their needs, guide and direct them: that they would be aware of God's presence in their lives, etc.

 3. The Third Finger is the tallest.
-That one stands for people in high palces, pray for the leaders of ournation, state and community, pray in a spirit of love for their families for God to bless and guide them that they may lead us in a way that Glorifies God.
+That one stands for people in high places, pray for the leaders of our nation, state and community, pray in a spirit of love for their families for God to bless and guide them that they may lead us in a way that glorifies God.

 4. This is the weakest finger.
 Pray for the weak, for the least in our world, those who are struggling with concerns of health, heart, home and hope.